koutraki/koutraki.github.io/_teaching/2019-fall-teaching-1.md

 location: "Karlsruhe, Germany"
 ---

+Lecturer on the Practical Seminar for the fall semester of 2019.

 Details
 =======
 This is a practical seminar we offered together with Prof. Dr. Harald Sack for Karlsruhe Insitute of Technology.